Kong/docs.konghq.com/app/0.14.x/loadbalancing.md

 there is 1 Kong worker per CPU core) will only use the few upstream service instances provided by the nameserver.
-In this scenario, it is possible that the pool of upstream instances will be loaded inconsistently, because the Kong worker is effectively unaware of some of the upstream instances, due to the limited information provided by the nameserver.
+In this scenario, it is possible that the pool of upstream instances will be loaded inconsistently, because each Kong worker is effectively unaware of some of the upstream instances, due to the limited information provided by the nameserver.
 To mitigate this use a different nameserver, use IP addresses instead of names, or make sure you use enough Kong workers to still